froger-me/wp-weixin/README.md

 ## General Description

-WP Weixin enables integration between Wordpress and Wechat.
+WP Weixin enables integration between WordPress and Wechat.
 It is fully functional as a standalone plugin, and also acts as a core for Woo WechatPay payment gateway for WooCommerce and WP Weixin Pay.
 It can be used with both Official Subscription Account and Official Service Account.

 ### Overview

-This plugin adds the following major features to Wordpress:
+This plugin adds the following major features to WordPress:

 * **WP Weixin settings page:** to configure the plugin with an Official Account.
 * **Wechat Share:** Share posts and pages on Moments or Send to chat, in a pretty way.
-* **Wechat JS_SDK:** the `wx` global variable is pre-configured with a signed package to leverage the javascript SDK of Wechat in Wordpress themes more easily.
+* **Wechat JS_SDK:** the `wx` global variable is pre-configured with a signed package to leverage the javascript SDK of Wechat in WordPress themes more easily.
 * **WP Weixin QR code generator:** to create custom codes.
-* **Wechat Authentication:** to automatically create and authenticate a user in Wordpress.
+* **Wechat Authentication:** to automatically create and authenticate a user in WordPress.
 * **Wechat Forced:** to prevent users from browsing the website outside of Wechat.
 * **Wechat Force Follow:** to harvest Wechat followers, forcing users to follow the Official Account before accessing the content.
 * **Wechat Responder:** acts as an API for developers to receive and respond to calls made by Wechat.
 * **Welcome message:** sends a welcome message in Wechat when a user follows the Official Account.
-* **Menu integration:** to create Official Account menus in Wordpress when the Wechat Responder is enabled.
+* **Menu integration:** to create Official Account menus in WordPress when the Wechat Responder is enabled.
 * **Proxy (beta):** use a proxy to connect to Wechat.
-* **Wordpress Users screen override:** to display Wechat names and Wechat avatars if they exist, instead of the default values in the user screen.
+* **WordPress Users screen override:** to display Wechat names and Wechat avatars if they exist, instead of the default values in the user screen.

 Developers can also build plugins and themes integrated with Wechat with WP Weixin as a core, leveraging its publicly available functions, actions and filters.

 ### Object Cache considerations

-This plugin uses Wordpress `WP_Object_Cache` to optimise the number of database queries, ensuring only the proper amount is fired on each pageload.
+This plugin uses WordPress `WP_Object_Cache` to optimise the number of database queries, ensuring only the proper amount is fired on each pageload.
 Because the `WP_Object_Cache` object can be affected by third-party plugins, it is required that such plugins implement the `wp_cache_add_non_persistent_groups` function to avoid side effects.

 See below examples of popular cache plugins compatible with WP Weixin: